Print/Download [English]

 - The definition of grooming under this Policy includes but is not limited to the following:

-- A “Boundary Violation” is an act, omission, or pattern of such behavior by an employee that does not have a legitimate educational purpose; and results in abuse of the staff/student professional relationship or has the potential to cause harm to the student.
+- A "Boundary Violation" is an act, omission, or pattern of such behavior by a Covered Individual Adult that does not have a legitimate educational purpose; and results in abuse of the professional relationship with a student or has the potential to cause harm to the student.

 - A "child" or "student" includes all individuals currently attending CPS schools, regardless of their age.